SJP HISTORY

 With a starter grant from the New York Women's Foundation, and an army of law and social science/gender studies students, SJP first gathered on March 9, 2020.

-From there, the team collected publicly available information about each of the 487 women: information from public legal/court documents and media that included details of the crime, region, and, in some cases, clear references to domestic violence.
+From there, the team collected publicly available information about each of the 487 women: information from legal/court documents and media that included details of the crime, region, and, in some cases, clear references to domestic violence.

 Our Work (3).PNG